 - EOHHS anticipates that other types of Provider Organizations (e.g., behavioral health entities, dental clinics, and nursing homes) will be required to connect at a date that will be specified in the future.
 Future guidance will provide at least one year notice for affected provider organizations to connect to the Mass HIway.
 (101 CMR 20.08(1b))

 How Provider Organizations fulfill the HIway connection requirement

 - HIway Direct Messaging: Provider Organizations with connection dates specified in the regulations can meet the HIway connection requirement by sending and receiving HIway Direct Messages, following a phased-in approach over 4 years (101 CMR 20.08(3)).
 The methods by which organizations may implement Direct Messaging are listed in the last bullet point below.

-- Acute Care Hospitals: Acute Care Hospitals can meet the HIway connection requirement by both: (a) sending and receiving HIway Direct Messages, and (b) sending Admission Discharge Transfer notifications (ADTs) to the Mass HIway for the forthcoming statewide Event Notification Service (ENS), within 12 months of the ENS' launch.
+- Acute Care Hospitals: Acute Care Hospitals can meet the HIway connection requirement by both: (a) sending and receiving HIway Direct Messages, and (b) sending Admission Discharge Transfer notifications (ADTs) to the Statewide ENS Framework.
 (101 CMR 20.08(4))

 Penalties for not fulfilling the HIway connection requirement

 - Penalties for Provider Organizations that do not fulfill the HIway connection requirement may be assessed in Year 4 of the requirement.
 No penalties will be assessed for failure to connect to the Mass HIway before January 2020.
 (101 CMR 20.13 and 20.14)